adammakesfilm/creative-resources/README.md

 - [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) is an all-in-one combination software for video editing, color correction, and motion graphics.
 It's color correction tools are industry standard.
 - [AVID Media Composer | First](https://my.avid.com/get/media-composer-first) offers all of the power of the full version of Media Composer for free, with a few notable limits
 - [Kdenlive](https://kdenlive.org/en/) is a powerful free and open source cross-platform video editing program made by the KDE community.
 Feature rich and production ready.
+- [OpenShot](https://www.openshot.org/) is a open source editor offering robust features you'd expect from industry software
+- [Olive](https://www.olivevideoeditor.org/index.php) is a open source editor currently under development, be aware that it's still in alpha and is not considered stable <sup>*(as of v0.2)*

 ### 📷 Photo Editing [^](#table)
 - [Photopea](https://www.photopea.com/) is a web-based photo and graphics editor.
 It is used for image editing, making illustrations, web design or converting between different image formats.